 It can be 1 am before my son gets to sleep some nights.
-As parents, it is exhausting trying to stay awake until your child goes to sleep.
-Usually, this phase stops after the toddler years for parents with neurotypical children, but not for the parents of kids with ADHD; it doesn’t get better with age!
+As parents, staying awake until your child goes to sleep is exhausting.
+Usually, this phase stops after the toddler years for parents with neurotypical children, but not for parents of kids with ADHD; it doesn’t get better with age!

 Their child’s difficulty in controlling impulses gives the parent incredible stress as they never know what their child will do next.
 A water bottle poured over a bed, a tub of baby powder emptied into the washing basket.
 You name it.
 Their child will do it.